-- It is important to have open communication and set clear expectations when sharing caregiving responsibilities.
+- It is important to talk openly and set clear expectations when sharing caregiving tasks.

 - Consider seeking outside help from friends, relatives, and volunteer organizations.

 Caring for a person with cancer often brings families together, with members providing mutual support to one another.
-However, the pressures of caregiving may also bring back old family conflicts or create new ones, making it difficult for family members to work together.
+However, the pressures of caregiving may also bring back old family conflicts or create new ones.
+Renewed or new conflicts can make it difficult for family members to work together.

-Families that are best able to appropriately express their feelings and work together will likely be better able to resolve conflicts about caregiving issues.
-On the other hand, families in which members solve problems independently and have trouble reaching an agreement might have more difficulty coping.
-It is important for families to recognize and discuss how they react to stressful situations.
+Families that express their feelings in a healthy way and work together can resolve caregiving conflicts more easily.
+Families in which members solve problems alone and tend to disagree might have more difficulty coping.
+It is important for families to recognize and discuss how they react to stressful events.

 Potential sources of conflict among caregiving families include:

 Unequal division of caregiving duties.
-Typically, one family member takes on the primary (lead) role of caring for the person who has cancer and manages the majority of the caregiving responsibilities alone.
+Typically, one family member takes the lead in caring for the person who has cancer.
+He or she manages the majority of the caregiving tasks alone.
 This situation can make the caregiver feel overwhelmed, frustrated, and resentful, and other family members may feel left out.

 Disagreement on caregiving decisions.
 There may be differences of opinion about financial, medical, and daily caregiving decisions.

 Differences in coping styles.
-Family members may react differently to their caregiving responsibilities and have different ways of coping with their emotions.
+Family members may react differently to their caregiving tasks and have different ways of coping with their emotions.

 Falling into old family roles.
 The relationship between family members may, at times, switch back to when each member was younger.
-For example, siblings may find that they begin to deal with conflicts similarly to they way they did when younger.
-Or, one family member may take on more tasks than one person can handle and feel resentful toward other family members.
+For example, siblings may find that they begin to deal with conflicts similarly to the way they did when younger.
+Or, one family member may take on too many tasks and feel resentful toward others who are doing less.

 Working together as caregivers